donnybrilliant/terminal.sh/README.md

 - name command in chat too
 - unique names generator for alliances?
 - autocomplete for /join with available user.alliance[] or the way socket keeps track of the rooms.
-- autocomplete on file handling (edit etc)
-- send more data from tool on save - should content be description?
 - scan command (flags to show different info)
 - user roles list /etc/groups/ /etc/password
 - Virtual Sub-Root System - reveal root